 One night we went to an opera recital at the Venice Opera Hall.
 I know nothing about opera except what I’ve learned from watching figure skating for years.
 I can recognize the most popular pieces but never remember who they’re by, but I do recognize the names.
 The recital included various pieces from Puccini, Mozart, Bizet, Verdi, and Rossini, sung by a soprano, tenor, and absolutely fabulous baritone, with a quintet of piano and strings.
 It was worth the price of admission just to hear the baritone.
 He was fabulous.
 In the Venice Opera Hall: nothing much there – just some old building, down a few back streets from the Grand Canal, with some big old marble statues and a few Tiepolo frescoes on the walls.
 So typical of Italy.
 So many treasures wherever you go.

 Venice is amazing.
 Magical.
 It’s hard to believe real people live in such a place.
 They should be made of fairy dust or something.
 Perhaps they are.
 And yet here they are, ordinary Venetians, going about living their lives, and so easy to spot because they are dressed so much better than the rest of us, an unmistakable elegance.
-Like Cinque Terre, it’s had to believe such a place exists.
-I hardly have words for it, but spend all my time enraptured and in awe, looking around me and being constantly amazed and thrilled.
+Like Cinque Terre, it’s difficult to believe such a place exists.
+I barely have words for it, but spend all my time enraptured and in awe, looking around me and being constantly amazed and thrilled.

 Day four – today we went Murano and Burano.
 Murano is famous for its glass of course, and historically was extremely important in the development of glass, especially in the development of perfectly clear glass, and mirrors.
 Today there are many stores filled with tourist tat, but again, in walking the back streets, we did find a couple of studios with some beautiful work by true glass artists.